ivgiuliani/ledbox/README.md

 This was built on an ESP8266 microcontroller, but should work on any arduino-compatible board provided there's enough pins of the right type.

+Required:

+* an ESP8266 board
+* a KY-040 rotary encoder (or any other 5-pins rotary encoder should work)
+* a WS2812B LED strip

 The current code assumes that:

 * the rotary encoder A/B pin is connected to pin D1 and D2 (aka GPIO5 and GPIO4)